 It is one thing to get caught with drugs on your person (weed in your pocket), but is it another to get caught with drugs (weed) in your system?
-More specifically, what if you do not have any drugs in your pocket, but you have ingested drugs and they are now in your system—can you still get charged with the possession of a controlled substance?
+More specifically: what if you do not have any drugs in your pocket, but you have ingested drugs and they are now in your system—can you still get charged with the possession of a controlled substance?
 The answer may surprise you.

-According to O.R.C. § 2925.11 and the possession of controlled substances, a person cannot "knowingly obtain, possess, or use a controlled substance or a controlled substance analog."
+According to Ohio Revised Code (ORC) § 2925.11 and the possession of controlled substances, a person cannot "knowingly obtain, possess, or use a controlled substance or a controlled substance analog."
 This applies mostly to a person being caught in the act of using or possessing an illegal drug.
 However, the question still remains:

 Appellate Courts Seem to Disagree

 Unfortunately, as with many aspects of law, this question is open for debate in the Ohio courts of law.
 In the 1993 case State v.
 Lowe, the State sided with Lowe, reasoning that the fact that a person's urine contains cocaine metabolites alone, it does not constitute sufficient evidence that the person knowingly ingested the controlled substance.
 Under our hypothetical, this would mean that although you had trace amounts of drugs in your system, the State would not be able to prove that you "knowingly" ingested the controlled substance.
 Thus, without the "knowingly" element, there can be no violation of §2925.11.